Note: this post has been updated in September 2020.

 Engine 2 Plant-strong/Whole Food Plant-Based Diet – whole plant foods, no meat or cheese, no dairy, and no processed foods (imitation meat and cheese substitutes)

-The biggest benefits of plant-based diets are that they are more nutritious because you are getting the vitamins and nutrients in the vegetables, protein from the grains and legumes (beans, lentils, peas) that the standard American diet is missing.
+The benefits of plant-based diets are that they are more nutritious because you are getting the vitamins and nutrients in the vegetables, protein from the grains and legumes (beans, lentils, peas) that the Standard American diet is missing.
 We don’t eat enough of these nutrients per day to be as healthy as we could be.

 The whole foods plant-based diet and the plant-strong diet are essentially the same diets as in both camps these diets do not include any meat or dairy.
 The phrase “Plant-Strong” was coined by Rip Esselstyn.
 Plant-strong is the term used by Rip Esselstyn and the followers of Engine 2 which include the food products sold and marketed through Whole Foods.